• About

 Container Gardening

-Coleus are great for container gardens – just be sure the soil is well-drained and that you check to make sure it doesn’t dry out in between waterings.
+Coleus are great for container gardens – be sure the soil is well-drained and that you check to ensure it doesn’t dry out in between waterings.
 Some plants that make good color combinations with coleus (in the shade) include creeping jenny, maidenhair ferns, and impatiens.
 With the many colors of Coleus plants out there, you’re sure to find a good combination.
-In a container garden, Coleus will require some fertilizer – a water-soluble one can be added about every two weeks.
+In a container garden, Coleus will require some fertilizer – a water-soluble one can be added every two weeks.

 Coleus seedlings planted in the ground